nikkhil160/nikhil/cmksa6dyl000902l2hli98i21.md

 ---

 If you run a Shopify store in the US or European markets, you have likely felt the pressure intensify over the last 18 to 24 months.
-Rising CPMs, volatile ROAS, and creative fatigue are no longer rare challenges—they are the baseline for most ad accounts.
+Rising CPMs, volatile ROAS, and creative fatigue are no longer rare challenges-they are the baseline for most ad accounts.
 Many brands continue increasing spend aggressively, yet cannot clearly answer a basic question: which campaigns are truly profitable?

 Meta Ads for Shopify are not broken.
 What stopped working is the old “set it and forget it” playbook.
 Turning Facebook and Instagram into predictable growth engines now requires structured systems, clean data, and disciplined execution.
 Whether you are launching a new Shopify store or trying to push an established brand past a growth plateau, the fundamentals remain the same.